-Monitoring and assessment
+24 Monitoring and assessment

-- 20 Several activities were taken in response to the incident to monitor and assess the situation in detail - 21 (including characteristics of the release to the environment) and to confirm its stability. - 22 In accordance with the national arrangements, the national radiation monitoring and warning system - 23 (comprising of organizations appointed by central administration organs participating in the - emergency response system and by other professional organizations) starts the operation in an event of - a radiation emergency.
-The system operates to support the availability of the information necessary for - the decision preparation and decision making. - For the understanding and assessment of the radiological situation, a coordinated environmental - 28 monitoring survey was initiated with the involvement of this system.
-The objectives of the monitoring - 29 activities were to collect and evaluate the detailed information on the radiological situation in the - 30 closer and wider surrounding areas of the Paks NPP in order to assess the situation and the need for - 31 any off-site protective actions and to provide authentic, trustworthy and timely information to the - 32 public.
-In addition, the Hungarian Meteorological Service provided trajectories of the dispersion and - distribution of radioactive material in Hungary.
-Mobile laboratories of different organizations were - involved in measuring the ambient gamma dose rates, and the system of fixed laboratories provided - 35 grass, soil and water samples and in-situ measurement results over the territory of Hungary.
-The - duration of increased measurements covered the entire period of the incident, from 11 to 26 April - duration of increased measurements covered the chair period of the incident, from 11 to 20 11pm - 37 2003.
-The following figures show, respectively, the results of the extensive radiological measurement - and assessment activities: Fig. I-7 presents the noble gas, Fig.I-8 the I-131 equivalent and Fig. I-9 the - 39 airborne releases; Fig. I-10 presents the I-131 equivalent activity in different plants for the central part - of Hungary; and Fig. I-11 shows the results of the same measurement types for the region near Paks - 41 (all figures courtesy of HAEA and Paks NPP). - Based on the measurements results and the assessment of the situation following the incident, it was - 43 concluded that no significant release of radioactive material into the environment had occurred and no - actions were needed for the protection of the public in near and farther regions around the Paks NPP.
+- 25 Several activities were taken in response to the incident to monitor and assess the situation in detail - 26 (including characteristics of the release to the environment) and to confirm its stability. - 27 In accordance with the national arrangements, the national radiation monitoring and warning system - 28 (comprising of organizations appointed by central administration organs participating in the - emergency response system and by other professional organizations) starts the operation in an event of - a radiation emergency.
+The system operates to support the availability of the information necessary for - 31 the decision preparation and decision making. - 32 For the understanding and assessment of the radiological situation, a coordinated environmental - 33 monitoring survey was initiated with the involvement of this system.
+The objectives of the monitoring - 34 activities were to collect and evaluate the detailed information on the radiological situation in the - 35 closer and wider surrounding areas of the Paks NPP in order to assess the situation and the need for - 36 any off-site protective actions and to provide authentic, trustworthy and timely information to the - 37 public.
+In addition, the Hungarian Meteorological Service provided trajectories of the dispersion and - 38 distribution of radioactive material in Hungary.
+Mobile laboratories of different organizations were - 39 involved in measuring the ambient gamma dose rates, and the system of fixed laboratories provided - 40 grass, soil and water samples and in-situ measurement results over the territory of Hungary.
+The - 41 duration of increased measurements covered the entire period of the incident, from 11 to 26 April - 42 2003.
+The following figures show, respectively, the results of the extensive radiological measurement - and assessment activities: Fig. I-7 presents the noble gas, Fig.I-8 the I-131 equivalent and Fig. I-9 the

+- 1 airborne releases; Fig. I-10 presents the I-131 equivalent activity in different plants for the central part 2 of Hungary; and Fig. I-11 shows the results of the same measurement types for the region near Paks 3 (all figures courtesy of HAEA and Paks NPP). - 4 Based on the measurements results and the assessment of the situation following the incident, it was 5 concluded that no significant release of radioactive material into the environment had occurred and no 6 actions were needed for the protection of the public in near and farther regions around the Paks NPP.